ViewSonic Library > Creative Work > What Is HDR? HDR vs. SDR Compared

 What is HDR?

-HDR takes everything we just discussed about dynamic range and cranks it up to 1oo.
+HDR takes everything we just discussed about dynamic range and cranks it up to 100.
 To put it simply, HDR is an imaging technique that’s made its way onto smartphones, TVs, monitors, and more.
-It captures, processes, and reproduces content in a way that enhances both the brightest highlights and the deepest shadows in a scene, rendering them in a wider range of colors.
-It does so by calculating the amount of light in a given scene and using that information to preserve details within the image, creating a more realistic-looking image even in scenes with large variations in brightness.
+It renders images in a wider range of colors.
+It works by analyzing the light levels in a scene.
+That information helps preserve detail across bright and dark areas.
+The result is a more realistic image, even in scenes with large brightness differences.

-So, what does this mean for you?
-It means that with an HDR display, your favorite movies, shows, and games will have richer colors, sharper contrast, and more visible detail in every frame.
-Unlike SDR (Standard Dynamic Range), which often clips or crushes these details, HDR preserves them, creating a more immersive, true-to-life experience.
-For this article, we’ll focus on how HDR transforms video content.
+So what does this mean for you?
+With an HDR display, your movies, shows, and games show richer colors and sharper contrast.
+You’ll also see more detail in every frame.
+SDR (Standard Dynamic Range) can clip highlights or crush shadows.
+HDR preserves those details for a more immersive, lifelike image.
+In this article, we focus on how HDR improves video content.

 HDR vs. SDR Compared